 For a demonstration of how a dog’s blood pressure is taken at the veterinary office, watch the video below…

-PRO TIP: If a client comes to my office specifically to have a dog’s blood pressure checked, I do everything I can to avoid “white coat syndrome,” which happens in dogs just like humans.
-I prefer to put the patient and owner in an exam room for about twenty minutes for the dog to settle down before attempting a reading.
-I ask if my client would prefer the lights on or off, and I encourage him or her to play calming music on their phone.
+PRO TIP: If a client comes to my office specifically to have a dog’s blood pressure checked, I do everything I can to avoid “white coat syndrome,” which happens in dogs just like in humans!
+I prefer to put the patient and owner in an exam room for a bit before attempting a reading.
+We may dim the lights or play calming music.
 After a few minutes, most dogs have settled and will yield a more accurate result.

 Is blood pressure monitoring part of a healthy dog’s regular veterinary visit?